A Software Simulator for Noisy Quantum Circuits: Implementation

 So for the Bell-basis measurement of $k^{\rm th}$ and $l^{\rm th}$ qubits, the probabilities of the four outcomes are determined by the coefficients with subscripts $i_k=i_l$ and all other subscripts set to zero.
 These four probabilities can be used to quantify entanglement between the two qubits.
 The post-measurement density matrix is obtained by setting the coefficients with $i_k\ne i_l$ to zero, while not changing those with $i_k=i_l$.\\ $\bullet$ {\it Qubit reset:} Although not a measurement, this instruction permits reuse of a qubit.
-The transformation to reset a quantum state to $|0\rangle$ is: $\rho \rightarrow P_0 \rho P_0 + \sigma_1P_1 \rho P_1\sigma_1$.
+The transformation to reset a quantum state to $|0\rangle$ is: $\rho \rightarrow P_0 \rho P_0 + \sigma_1P_1 \rho P_1\sigma_1$, i.e. the projection along direction $|0\rangle$ is retained and the projection along direction $|1\rangle$ is returned to direction $|0\rangle$.
 When the $k^{\rm th}$ qubit is reset, the coefficients with $i_k\in\{1,2\}$ are made zero, and the coefficient with $i_k=3$ is made equal to the one with $i_k=0$.\\ $\bullet$ {\it Complete tomography:} The $4^n$ coefficients of the density matrix determine expectation values of all the physical operators that can be measured in principle, although only a set of mutually commuting operators can be measured in a single quantum experiment.
 In our classical simulation, we can store the full density matrix at any stage of a program, and use it later as the initial state of another program.